cineonizer/todo-list/README.md

 ## Learning Outcomes

 * Practiced utilizing classes to create todo items objects.
-* Tried to apply object oriented programming principles as best as I could.
+* Tried to apply object-oriented programming principles as best as I could.
 * Practiced Single Responsibility Principle to clean up code and separate logic from DOM related code.
 * Again utilizied localStorage to store the user's todo list.